 On December 15, 2010 the Division was deeded over approximately 240 acres of property and approximately 65 buildings at the former Navy Base and on October 9, 2013 the Division purchased additional property and buildings.
-The property has several commercial leases ranging from month to month leases to nine-year leases.
+The property has a few remaining commercial leases that are month-to-month.
 See Note 10 for total revenue and expenses related to the property.